Deep-sea mining: beyond the headlines

 Perhaps unsurprisingly, I think the reality of deep-sea mining lies somewhere between some of the investor-attracting promises of the industry, and the predictions of certain catastrophe by some NGOs.

 So here's an attempt to set out the issues as I see them.
-It's a long article (about 8000 words, or ~25 minutes reading time), as there is a lot to consider for a full perspective.
+It's a long article (more than 8000 words, which is probably ~25 minutes of reading time), as there is a lot to consider for a fuller perspective.
 I don't apologise for that (it took me a lot longer to write than it will for you to read it), but I hope it is digestible.

 Disclaimer